 Remote Access to the Parliamentary Network and Parliamentary Apps

-From the Office 365 Portal, Members and staff can access pretty much all of the things that they would be able to access from their parliamentary computers including: Word; Excel; Outlook; Calendar; Skype for Business, ACT; IPSA Dashboard; internal ‘people’ directory; OneDrive; SharePoint; OneNote; PowerPoint; MemberHub; LexisNexis; the Commons and Lords Libraries; PDS; and more.
+From the Office 365 Portal, Members and staff can access pretty much all of the things that they would be able to access from their parliamentary computers including: Word; Excel; Outlook; Calendar; ACT; IPSA Dashboard; internal ‘people’ directory; OneDrive; SharePoint; OneNote; PowerPoint; MemberHub; LexisNexis; the Commons and Lords Libraries; PDS; and more.

 Do not go out and buy Microsoft Office!
 All Members and Staff are entitled to download a licensed copy of Microsoft Office for free onto their personal devices using their Parliamentary credentials.
-For further information, please see this note.

 If you are not already using OneDrive and SharePoint, then you should be!
 OneDrive is your personal drive, where you can store all your documents and then access them from wherever you happen to be working.
 SharePoint is your shared drive, where you put all the documents you share within your own team.